FLOL: Fast Baselines for Real-World Low-Light Enhancement

 \section{Introduction}

-{The performance of imaging systems can be disrupted in low-light conditions.
-For instance, detection and action recognition algorithms might struggle in conditions of low illumination, under-exposure, extreme noise, and specially at night~\cite{yoshimura2023dynamicisp, yoshimura2023rawgment, onzon2021neural, xu2023toward}.
+\IEEEPARstart{T}{he} performance of imaging systems can be disrupted in low-light conditions.
+For instance, detection and action recognition algorithms might struggle in conditions of low illumination, under-exposure, extreme noise, and especially at night~\cite{yoshimura2023dynamicisp, yoshimura2023rawgment, onzon2021neural, xu2023toward}.
 Therefore, it is essential in image processing to find a reliable solution that allows to improve exposure and ``lighten'' dark images correctly.

-The image restoration problem~\cite{elad1997restoration} for night or dark images could be formulated as: where $\mathbf{y}$ is the captured image, $\mathbf{x}$ is the underlaying clean signal, $\gamma$ is a function for the response of the camera sensor (\emph{e.g.} ISO gain, clip saturated pixels}), and $\mathbf{n}$ is the sensor read-shot noise --- especially strong during night due to the lack of photon readings by the camera sensor~\cite{hasinoff2014photon}.
-For simplification, as previous works we will ignore the possible blur effects and other optics-related artifacts such as glare and flare.
+The image restoration problem~\cite{elad1997restoration} for night or dark images could be formulated as: where $\mathbf{y}$ is the captured image, $\mathbf{x}$ is the underlying clean image, $\gamma$ is a function for the response of the camera sensor (\emph{e.g.} ISO gain, clip saturated pixels), and $\mathbf{n}$ is the sensor read-shot noise --- especially strong during night due to the lack of photon readings by the camera sensor~\cite{hasinoff2014photon}.
+For simplification, as previous works, we will ignore the possible blur effects and other optics-related artifacts such as glare and flare.

-Diverse techniques have been proposed to solve this problem \emph{i.e.,} reconstruct $\mathbf{x}$ from $\mathbf{y}$, these are classified into two groups: deep learning-based techniques \cite{retinex_4, retinex_2, retinex_net, wang2023fourllie} and classical techniques \cite{videodeeplearning2021, kind, retinex}.
-Nowadays, deep learning methods are widely considered the state-of-the-art for this task~\cite{Cai_2023_ICCV, sci}.
+Diverse techniques have been proposed to solve this inverse problem \emph{i.e.} reconstruct $\mathbf{x}$ from $\mathbf{y}$, which are classified into two groups: deep learning-based techniques \cite{retinex_4, retinex_2, retinex_net, wang2023fourllie} and classical techniques \cite{videodeeplearning2021, kind, retinex}.
+Nowadays, deep learning methods are widely considered the state-of-the-art for this task~\cite{Cai_2023_ICCV, sci, GLARE}.
 Most deep learning solutions based on convolutional neural networks (CNNs) and Transformers~\cite{vaswani2017attention,Cai_2023_ICCV} showcase great complexity in terms of parameters and operations to achieve an acceptable reconstruction performance.
-As a result, most methods lack of \textbf{efficiency} in terms of memory and runtime \emph{i.e.,} they cannot enhance images in real-time (50ms per image or 20 FPS, for instance Retinexformer~\cite{Cai_2023_ICCV} requires 175 ms. We show these efficiency limitations in Fig. \ref{fig:teaser}.
+As a result, most neural methods lack \textbf{efficiency} --memory and runtime--, and they cannot enhance images in real-time {\emph{i.e.}} 50 ms per image or 20 FPS, for instance Retinexformer~\cite{Cai_2023_ICCV} requires 175 ms. We show these efficiency limitations in Fig. \ref{fig:teaser}.